It’s easy to overanalyze because we can’t always tell what everyone else is thinking.

 Although we would all like to have the ability to do so, humans cannot read minds.

-It can be easy to assume that we know precisely what another person could be thinking about because of their actions.
+It can be easy to assume that we know precisely what the other person’s perspective is because of their actions.
 But most of the time, it’s better to accept that we don’t know unless they tell us.

 For example, if you ask a friend to dinner or to go shopping with you and they decline and don’t give a reason, don’t let yourself automatically assume you did something wrong.